-Q: Can I recycle glass in WM's Cashmere Curbside Recycling Program?
+Q: Can I recycle glass in WM's Kennewick Curbside Recycling Program?

 - No, glass is not accepted in curbside recycling. - Although glass can be recycled, there's no glass remanufacturer in the local area at this time. - Glass is now considered a marginal recyclable material because there's no stable, long-term demand for glass from Central and Eastern Washington.
 Instead, glass received at WM's Spokane recyclables sorting facility goes to beneficial use.
 It is crushed and used as a substitute for road base.
 There is an oversupply of glass.
-Recognizing that glass is not actually recycled at this time, WM in collaboration with local jurisdictions is removing glass from the list of acceptable recyclables in this area. - Glass has been an ongoing challenge for recyclers across the U.S. for a variety of reasons: - Recycled glass is in low demand because it can be substituted with an abundant and inexpensive raw resource (sand and silica). - The industries that have historically purchased recycled glass include the bottling and insulation industry.
+Recognizing that glass from this area is not actually recycled at this time, WM in collaboration with local jurisdictions removed glass from the list of acceptable recyclables in this area in 2019. - Glass has been an ongoing challenge for recyclers across the U.S. for a variety of reasons: - Recycled glass is in low demand because it can be substituted with an abundant and inexpensive raw resource (sand and silica). - The industries that have historically purchased recycled glass include the bottling and insulation industry.
 Both have decreased their demand due to the availability of inexpensive raw resources and low energy rates.
 In many cases plastic bottles and aluminum cans have replaced the need for glass bottles which has also caused less demand for glass. - Glass is heavy and expensive to collect, process and transport.
-The closest glass remanufacturer is 6 hours away, which would result in significant environmental and monetary costs to transport a heavy material this distance.

-The Washington Association of Counties Solid Waste Managers recommended removing glass from the list of core recyclables.
-After substantial evaluation, many counties, including Chelan are no longer accepting glass at the curb.
-Many cities are following suit.
+The closest glass remanufacturer is 6 hours away from WM's sorting facility, which would result in significant environmental and monetary costs to transport a heavy material this distance. - The Washington Association of Counties Solid Waste Managers recommended removing glass from the list of core recyclables.
+After substantial evaluation, many counties, including Benton are no longer accepting glass at the curb.
+Many cities are following suit. - If you have a an old "glass only" labeled recycle bin, use it for mixed recycling.